Structure and Formation of the Deeply Bound $\bar{p}$ atoms: Summary and Conclusion

 \section{Summary and Conclusion}

 We investigate in this article the structure and formation of the deeply bound $ {\bar p}$ atoms theoretically.
 We use the phenomenological $ {\bar p}$-nucleus optical potential to study the $ {\bar p}$ bound states in nucleus.
 We obtain the binding energy levels and wave functions of the $ {\bar p}$ atoms in nucleus, and we confirm that the $ {\bar p}$ atomic states have the larger level spacing than their natural widths and exist as discrete states even for the deepest $1s$ atomic state.
-On the other hand, the $ {\bar p}$ nuclear states bounded almost inside the nucleus are found to have very large widths and only exist in the form like continuous state.
+On the other hand, the $ {\bar p}$ nuclear states bounded almost inside the nucleus are found to have very large widths and only exist in the form like continuum state.

 We then consider in detail the formation reaction of the deeply bound $ {\bar p}$ atoms which can not be populated by the X-ray observation because of the nuclear absorption effects in the de-excitation processes of the $ {\bar p}$ atom.
 We conclude that the $( {\bar p},p)$ reaction is very suited for the formation of the $ {\bar p}$ atoms because of the small momentum transfer at forward angles for all incident energies.
 We evaluate the $ {\bar p}$ atom formation cross section of the $( {\bar p},p)$ reaction theoretically for the $^{12}$C, $^{16}$O, and $^{31}$P target nuclei.
 We use the effective number approach and find that the atomic states including the deepest $1s$ state can be seen as discrete peak structures in the $( {\bar p},p)$ spectrum.
-And we find that the $^{31}$P target is appropriate for the formation of the $ {\bar p}$ atom of $s$ states accompanied by the emission of the proton in the $2s_{1/2}$ state in $^{31}$P. The experimental efforts for the $ {\bar p}$-nuclear state search were performed by the $( {\bar p},p)$ reaction at a lower energy \cite{Garreta:1984ru,Aslanides:1987vx}, which reported the negative results.
-These results will provide the useful information for the future search of the deeply bound $ {\bar p}$ atoms with significantly narrower widths than the $ {\bar p}$-nucleus state.
+And we find that the $^{31}$P target is appropriate for the formation of the $ {\bar p}$ atom of $s$ states accompanied by the emission of the proton in the $2s_{1/2}$ state in $^{31}$P.